Jason Donovan: 1988–1991: Pop career

 In December 1989, he took part in Band Aid II's version of "Do They Know it's Christmas", which also included Minogue, whose exit from Neighbours had by now been shown on screen in both Australia and the UK.
 His own exit from the show had by this stage been shown on Australian television, although it was not aired on British television until several months later.

 Donovan released his second album, Between The Lines, in May 1990, again produced by Stock Aitken Waterman.
+He had greater creative input on the record, asking for more material that was within his range, after he struggled with some of the vocal requirements of certain songs on his debut album.
+He has stated that he believes the album's consistent lyrical themes of heartbreak and relationship breakdowns were references by songwriters SAW to his then recent split from Kylie Minogue.

 Although the album reached Platinum status in the UK, it was less successful than his debut a year before, peaking at no. 2 and selling only a fifth as many copies.
+Assessing the performance of the album, Donovan concluded that while it was artistically a much stronger record than his debut album, he felt it was impossible to match the very high UK sales of Ten Good Reasons.

-Five singles were released from the album, and although they all reached the UK Top 30, they also signalled a decline in his popularity.
+Five singles were released from the second album, and although they all reached the UK Top 30, they also signalled a decline in his popularity.
 Between 1988 and 1992, Donovan garnered 16 Top 40 hit singles in the UK.

+Speaking of the album's commercial performance, Donovan said: "Between the Lines wasn't the successful record that Ten Good Reasons was, but how do you match that?
+Ten Good Reason's was just a moment in time."
+He also added that he accepted at the time that "every bubble has to burst", and he knew he'd have to prioritise evolving his career.

-He embarked on an extensive world tour in 1990, The "Doin' Fine Tour".
-It covered the UK, Ireland, mainland Europe, Australia, Singapore and other parts of South East Asia.
+Donovan then embarked on an extensive world tour in 1990, The "Doin' Fine Tour", against the wishes of his label, which wanted him available for promotional duties.
+The tour covered the UK, Ireland, mainland Europe, Australia, Singapore and other parts of South East Asia.
 The Dublin concert was recorded and released on VHS in 1990; and released on DVD in 2010.

+While the decision to tour upset Pete Waterman and Donovan's record label, the singer credits the live shows with ensuring his longevity as a stage performer, after Andrew Lloyd Webber attended one of the shows and was impressed with his performance.

 Donovan continued to act alongside his pop career, and in 1990 he appeared in his first feature film, Blood Oath (released in some countries as Prisoners of the Sun).